 Q) Pt: A 6 year old child named Kill Bill presents with tachycardia at 230 beats per minute, no fever.
 The ECG shows a narrow complex tachycardia seen (no signs of atrial flutter).
 One dose of ADENOSINE makes the sinus rhythm normal with pre-excitation noted.
 There is NO cardiomegaly seen on radiograph.
 What is this?
 Could it be sinus tachycardia?

 A) HARD HARD question.
 The pre excitation seen after conversion with adenosine is Wolff-Parkinson White syndrome.
-Sinus tachy is not likely because the patient is afebrile with no cardiomegaly.

 Q) Case: Because this is so common, what is the difference in presentation between strabismus and amblyopia?

 A) Strabismus is an eye that cannot align properly and amblyopia is the impairment of vision without detectable organic lesion of the eye.

 Q) Case: A middle aged patient of yours tried to kill herself by injesting a bottle of antipsychotics with anticholinergic activity....can she acutely die from cardiac arrhymias?